 Facing the world as a new graduate can be an extremely frustrating time.
 Recent figures show there has been a drastic decline in possible job opportunities for new graduates, and the resources obtained from college career services are limited.

-The decisions to change the way the system works within university is a great start to enabling a more secure transition period when University students enter the wider world of work.
-However, as an individual you should still be looking at how you can promote yourself during this highly competitive time.
+The decisions to change the way the system works within a university is a great start to enabling a more secure transition period when University students enter the wider world of work.
+However, as an individual, you should still be looking at how you can promote yourself during this highly competitive time.
 Here are seven tips for recent college graduates to help with the job hunt.

 Remaining active and constantly searching for a suitable position keeps you in the game.
 Do not sit and wait for people to come to you, make sure you are active and approach people and places of interest.

 People can tell if you are fluking your way through an interview.
 Ask yourself, ‘How can I appear passionate?’
 What really sells you as a person?
 If you can’t get an official job straight away then gain relevant work experience as it’s more valuable than browsing Facebook all day.